A 'happy and devoted' wife and grandmother took her life after walking into the River Thames, an inquest has heard.

 The inquest heard that at the time of the GP appointment she was feeling down and tearful but wasn’t having any suicidal thoughts.

-Before the inquest, the family was allowed the chance to watch a section of CCTV footage that showed the moment when Tracy entered the water.
+Before the inquest, the family watched a section of CCTV footage that showed the moment when Tracy entered the water.

-The camera was mounted on the side of the Caversham princess boat on the other side of the river 50 metres from the location when she entered the water.
+The camera was mounted on the side of the rivercruise boat the Caversham Princess, which was moored 50 metres from the location when Tracey stepped into the river.

 Mr Wade noted: “In this circumstance the CCTV footage was crucial to the inquest.”